-9.0 Staff side Chair and Staff side Secretary Protected Time Provisions
+9.0 Staff side Chair, Vice Chair, Staff side Secretary.
+Lead Health & Safety Officer Protected Time Provisions

-In addition to the points detailed in section 7.0 above, the Staff side Chair will be allowed one day per week dedicated time off for Trade Union activities and duties associated with his or her role.
-The Staff side Secretary will also be allowed one day per week for the same purposes.
+In addition to the points detailed in section 7.0 above, the Staff side Chair & Secretary will both be allowed two days per week dedicated time off for Trade Union activities and duties associated with their role.
+The Staff side Vice Chair & Lead Health & Safety Officer will also be allowed one day each per week for the same purposes.

-The cost of providing cover for this time will be met by the Trust which will ensure that individual services are not unduly disadvantaged.
+The cost of providing cover for this time will be met by the Trust as a recognised cost pressure to services which will ensure that individual services are not unduly disadvantaged.